MikeKovarik/exifr/README.md

 * Phones are significantly slower.
 Usually 40-150ms per photo.
 This is seriously impacted by loading the photo into browser, not so much of a parsing problem.
 But real world photo-to-exif time can be as slow as 150ms.

 ## TODOs and Future ideas
+The library is already production ready and battle tested, but there's always room for improvement

+* [ ] API for providing custom XML parser
+* [ ] modularizing the library
+  * [ ] by parsers (minimalistic with TIFF only, default with IPTC, ICC & XMP parsing)
+  * [ ] with & without
+  * [ ] minified / default (with and without tag dictionary, minified for the web)
-* ICC
+* [ ] Parsing ICC
+* [ ] Parsing readernotes.
+<br> [node-exif](https://github.com/gomfunkel/node-exif/tree/master/lib/exif/makernotes) module already has a few great implementations and [PRs](https://github.com/gomfunkel/node-exif/issues/25) ([Canon makernote](https://gist.github.com/redaktor/bae0ef2377ab70bc5276)).
-* WebP image support
+* [ ] WebP image support
+* [x] tidy up file reader / loader code
+* [x] .tif & .tiff image support
+* [x] Thumbnail extraction

-* Parsing readernotes.
-Probably as an additional opt-in extension file to keep the core as light as possible. [node-exif](https://github.com/gomfunkel/node-exif/tree/master/lib/exif/makernotes) module already has a few great implementations and [PRs](https://github.com/gomfunkel/node-exif/issues/25) ([Canon makernote](https://gist.github.com/redaktor/bae0ef2377ab70bc5276)).
+Probably as an additional opt-in extension file to keep the core as light as possible.
 ## Licence

 MIT, Mike Kovařík, Mutiny.cz